Skip to content

 What language is Hawaiian Pidgin?

-Hawaiian Pidgin is a dialect of English.
+Hawaiian Pidgin is a dialect of the English language.

 Which region is Hawaiian Pidgin associated with?